cezarypiatek/PowerPointTemplates/README.md

 # PowerPointTemplates

-This is a command line tool that allows to replace placeholders inside PowerPoint document with values provided as JSON file.
+This is a command line tool that allows for replacing placeholders inside PowerPoint documents with values provided as JSON files.

 ## Requirements
 - Minimum `dotnet core 3.1`